vispy/vispy-website/faq.rst

 How to achieve transparency with 2D objects?
 --------------------------------------------

-It is possible to render 2D visuals, such as ``ImageVisual``, with translucency (i.e. partial transparency, a see-through effect).
-Here are the key points to achieve this, using ``ImageVisual`` as an example:
+With objects that lie in a 2D plane, e.g. images, it is possible to get a translucent effect (i.e. partial transparency, a see-through effect) by positioning them at different depth levels in the viewing direction and by drawing the visuals from furthest to closest with the appropriate blending mode.

+Here are the key steps to achieve this with two :class:`~vispy.scene.visuals.Image` visual nodes in a :class:`~vispy.scene.canvas.SceneCanvas`:

 1. Set the opacity value in the alpha channel of the images: ::